cpp-benchmark1/postgres/CWE22_TESTING_GUIDE.md

 ```

 ## Notes
-- Both vulnerabilities exist because the functions don't sanitize the path input
+- Both vulnerabilities exist because the functions don't properly sanitize the path input
-- The string manipulation path uses fopen() as sink
+- The simple path traversal uses read() and fopen() as sink
-- The binary manipulation path uses open() as sink
+- The complex path traversal uses recv() and open() as sink
-- Both paths preserve the original input through complex transformations
-- No path validation or sanitization is performed
+- Both paths attempt some form of path handling but fail to prevent traversal
 - The vulnerabilities can be triggered by including "trigger_open" in the filename

 ## Security Implications